 - Any word or character can be used for equals in relative formats.
 A space isn't required between a numeric value and the unit's abbreviation or name: One inch = 5 miles or 1in equals 5mi or 1inch = 5miles or 5 mi to 1 in.

 You can pan the map to a new location, but you cannot zoom to a new map scale.
 If you resize the map frame on the page layout, the map scale remains.
-The geographic area displayed in the map changes.
+The geographic area displayed on the map changes.
 When using fixed scale, you can pan the map and change the map frame extent, and the map scale remains the same.

 Linked Map Frame

 If the layout contains more than one map frame, you can enable one-directional links between map frames to tie their views together.
-Note that when a map and scene are linked and center points are matched, a best guess is made to link the camera height to scale and visible area on the ground to extent.

 The following types of Linked Map Frame constraints can be set: